Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 <img src="../assets/blog/002/query_behavior.png" alt="Query behaviour" width="88%"/>

-The code to this implementation is proprietary.
+The code for this implementation is currently not public.
 The codebase has been built on top of [`arrowspace-rs`](https://github.com/Mec-iS/arrowspace-rs).

 ## Next Steps